bigwhoop/trumpet/README.md

 So fire up your browser and head over to [http://localhost:8075/](http://localhost:8075/).

+**Trumpet always uses the directory from where it is started to locate presentations.**

+### Workspaces

+It's recommended to create a new folder for all your presentations.

+    mkdir ~/Presentations
+    cd ~/Presentations

+#### Themes

+You can download or create custom themes.
+Trumpet will look for a `.theme` directory in the current working directory.

 ## Presentations

-Trumpet presentations are stored in `.trumpet` files.
+Trumpet presentations are stored in files with a `.trumpet` extension.
 Here's an example:

     title: Our test presentation
     subtitle: An optional sub-title